WEHISCORE/scRNA-seq_workshop/overview.md

 ## Expectations

 This workshop assumes some familiarity with R.
-We assume that you have attended WEHI's intro to R workshops or otherwise consider yourself to be able to use R.
+We assume that you have attended WEHI's Introduction to R workshops or otherwise consider yourself to be able to use R.

-## Course structure
+## Schedule (tentative)

-### Day 1
+### Day 1 (25 February 2020)

 1. Introduction
 2. Data infrastructure and import